Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-5.md

 It was an intense day, emotionally speaking.
 I was walking past some houses in the countryside when I heard a panicked cry for help from someone's garden.
 I looked around and caught a glimpse of bright red.
 It was an old lady lying on the ground with blood on her face.
 I ran over to her.
 She'd fallen down the stairs at the side of her house.
 I couldn't lift her up; she said her head was sore, and it hurt her to move, so I didn't want to apply too much force in moving her in case it did more damage.
 There was blood dripping from a gash above her mouth.
 I couldn't tell if she had broken a bone.
 She also seemed confused, as when I asked if she lived with anyone and where her family was her answers seemed to vary between her family living with her, in Bilbao, or in Vilalba.
 (Or maybe I was failing to understand her with my crappy Spanish).

 I wasn't sure what to do.
 I tried to support her back so she wasn't just lying there on the ground.
 She didn't want me to call the emergency services, for some reason - maybe in denial of how serious the situation was?
 Or worried that they'd take her away from her home?
 She kept trying to give me money, even though I'd been pretty useless up to that point.
-I asked her if she had neighbours and went in the direction she pointed to find them.
+I asked her if she had neighbours and went to find them in the direction she pointed.

 By this point, I was full of adrenaline and my mind was completely focused on resolving the situation.
 Next door, I found an elderly couple who seemed to be farmers.
 Their dog let it be known that my presence wasn't appreciated.
 The neighbours themselves, when I told them what had happened, said that they didn't want to get involved.
-They seemed to have fallen out with the injured woman.
+Something about how the woman had burned all her bridges.
 I at least managed to extract from them the street address and the woman's name.
 The wife let out a stream of curse words - not directed at me, she just seemed really stressed.

 Disgusted by their unwillingness to help, I returned to the injured woman, and after another attempt to convince her that we should call the emergency services, I just went ahead and did it.
 I knew the European-wide emergency number was 112.
 This was my first time calling it.
 I was passed from person to person as they narrowed down where I was and what the problem was.
 It took me a while to explain what had happened and exactly where the house was located.
 It didn't help that my phone's GPS was imprecise in that area.